freia-lab/e3-cm/plc/readme.txt

 TestEssProtoFreia_20210302 - KG, The first version that survives the IOC restart from telnet session and the PLC transition RUN-STOP-RUN without loosing the
 			     settings.
 The unused variables are still left in cmd-from-epics function block but they are not used anymore and I will remove them later.
+TestEssProtoFreia_20210330 - KG, Changed control of CV07 - it is kept closed all the time.
+Added a new PV CM-CM:PT02-direct:sRdV - PT02 read by the PLC's ADC.